-The disease occurs less frequently as a paraneoplastic syndrome (paraneoplastic bullous pemphigoid), e.g. in prostate carcinoma, rectal carcinoma, bronchial carcinoma (Giacaman A et al. 2018).
+More rarely, the disease occurs as a paraneoplastic syndrome (paraneoplastic bullous pemphigoid), e.g., in prostate carcinoma, rectal carcinoma, bronchial carcinoma (Giacaman A et al. 2018).

-Remarkable is the observation that a cerebral apoplex increases the incidence of bullous pemphigoid (Braun-Falco M 2018)
+Of note is the observation that cerebral apoplexy increases the incidence of bullous pemphigoid (Braun-Falco M 2018).

 ManifestationThis section has been translated automatically.

 Occurs at an advanced age, usually after the beginning of the 6th decade.
 Rarely begins in childhood.